 - Unconscious and conscious, deliberate and accidental specification searches, plus file-drawer problems.

-My first econometrics teacher Zvi Griliches said that the CLT was the second most important thing he had to teach.
+All of these have a similar effect in econometrics that theorist ingenuity and sweat have in theory.
+My first econometrics teacher Zvi Griliches said that the Central Limit Theorem was the second most important thing he had to teach.
 The most important?:

 If someone tortures the data enough, they will confess...